 Covington is a somewhat small city located in the state of Georgia.
 With a population of 13,916 people and ten constituent neighborhoods, Covington is the 72nd largest community in Georgia.

 Covington is an extremely ethnically-diverse city.
 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Covington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Covington include German, English, Italian, and Scots-Irish.
+The greatest number of Covington residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Covington include Irish, English, Italian, and Scottish.

 The most common language spoken in Covington is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Vietnamese.